2 Systems Eyeing Maryland Could Bring More Snow This Week

-There are actually TWO chances of more snow –or rain — this week, starting Thursday.
+There are actually TWO chances of more snow –or rain — this week, starting Thursday evening.

 WJZ’s Weather Team is tracking both systems that are eyeing Maryland.